rwth-acis/VIAProMa/README.md

 Pull the top most slider next to "3D Icons" down until the icons in the scene have the right size
 16. Run the application once in the editor in order to initialize the collection which keeps track of networked objects.

+For Android development, additional steps can be found in ARCore's [quickstart guide](https://developers.google.com/ar/develop/unity/quickstart-android).

 ### Tests

 In addition to the working logic, each of the project's features has been isolated into its own scene which contains a minimal working example for the feature.